mcdemarco/dotgraph/README.md

 # DotGraph

-DotGraph is a proofing format for Twine 2 that generates a GraphViz image of your story nodes.
+DotGraph is a proofing format for Twine 1 and 2 that generates a GraphViz image of your story nodes.

 To add DotGraph to Twine 2, use this URL (under Formats > Add a New Format): [https://mcdemarco.net/tools/scree/dotgraph/format.js](https://mcdemarco.net/tools/scree/dotgraph/format.js).

+To add DotGraph to Twine 1, download this file:  [https://mcdemarco.net/tools/scree/dotgraph/format.js](https://mcdemarco.net/tools/scree/dotgraph/header.html).
+Create a new folder called dotgraph for it inside your targets folder, and put it inside.
+(See the Twine wiki for more information about installing and using story formats in Twine 1.)

 ## Troubleshooting